akyourowngames/Thumbnail-Generator-YT/README.md

 1️⃣ The page shows multiple video blocks like YouTube's grid 2️⃣ You can type custom video titles or change dummy data 3️⃣ Each block updates live to reflect your input
-4️⃣ No real thumbnails or uploads — just a mock UI experience, yu can upload it on yr own via code
+4️⃣ No real thumbnails or uploads — just a mock UI experience